-We developed a pilot study to assess the ability of obtaining intersecting aerial images of groups of sea otters in GBNP.
-We obtained aerial digital imagery to estimate abundance and detection of sea otters.
-Three separate aerial photographic surveys were conducted during July and September 2016 in Glacier Bay from a de Havilland Canada DHC-2 Beaver single-engine high-winged aircraft (Ward Air Inc., Juneau, Alaska).
-The aircraft was flown at approx. 213-250 m at 157-166 km/hr.
-Overlapping digital photographic images of sea otter groups were taken directly under the plane using a vertically-aimed digital camera (Nikon D810, 36.3 megapixel) with an 85 mm focal length lens (Zeiss F/1.4 ZF.2).
 The camera was attached to a tripod head and mounted to a plywood platform that was secured in the belly porthole of the aircraft.
 The camera captured an image every second, using a digital timer (Nikon MC36) that was attached to the camera and operated by the primary observer.
 A second observer monitored movement of individual sea otters to determine if any sea otters were dispersing or moving in or out of the photograph footprint.
-After one transect was complete (i.e., one survey occasion), the pilot attempted to fly the same transect (using a combination of a GPS and visual cues) to obtain replicate images.
+After one transect was complete (i.e. one survey occasion), the pilot attempted to fly the same transect (using a combination of a GPS and visual cues) to obtain replicate images.
 At one site, otters dispersed in varying directions after the initial photograph, and therefore, we removed it from analysis because it would potentially violate the closure assumption.
-The speed-altitude combination did not appear to have an observable influence on sea otter behavior.
+The speed-altitude combination did not appear to have an observable influence on sea otter behaviour.

-An onboard global positioning system (GPS; Garmin 76 CSX), with an external antenna, was used to record the track line and position of the plane (latitude, longitude, altitude) at 1-sec intervals.
-Each digital image (7,360×4,912 pixel JPG) covered approximately 90 m × 60 m at the surface of the water with a 1.64 cm pixel resolution.
-The rate of image capture and dimensions of the photographed area provided a linear mosaic of overlapping images with approximately 30 m of overlap between adjacent images.
+An onboard global positioning system (GPS; Garmin 76 CSX; Olathe, KS, USA), with an external antenna, was used to record the track line and position of the plane (latitude, longitude, altitude) at 1-s intervals.
+Each digital image (7,360 \times 4,912 pixel JPG) covered c.
+90 m × 60 m at the surface of the water with a 1.64 cm pixel resolution.
+The rate of image capture and dimensions of the photographed area provided a linear mosaic of overlapping images with c.
+30 m of overlap between adjacent images.

-The latitude, longitude, and altitude from the track line were downloaded and written to the EXIF headers of each digital image to permanently embed the location data into each image using RoboGeo v6.3.
-All images were reviewed using ACDSee Pro 9 (ACD Systems International, Incorporated).
+The latitude, longitude, and altitude from the track line were downloaded and written to the EXIF headers of each digital image to permanently embed the location data into each image using RoboGeo v6.3 (Pretek, Incorporated, Christiana, TN, USA).
+All images were reviewed using ACDSee Pro 9 (ACD Systems International, Incorporated, Seattle, WA, USA).
 From each survey occasion at each site, one image was selected based on its clarity and location of sea otters with respect to the boundary of the photographed area.
 Although images within one survey occasion created a linear mosaic of intersecting images and could be used as temporal replicates, we selected one image from each survey occasion to use in our analysis.
-Selecting one image from each survey occasion increased Δj between temporal replicates, increasing the probability that individual sea otters would make state transitions from available to unavailable (or vice versa; i.e., so subsequent images were more likely to be independent).
-Images where a raft of sea otters was in the center of the image were preferred to help ensure closure assumptions were reasonably met.
-The best image for each group of sea otters and sampling occasion was selected and imported into Count Clusters (Dynamic Ventures, Incorporated, Cupertino, California), a custom software program that can be used for counting objects in digital images.
+Selecting one image from each survey occasion increased Δj between temporal replicates, increasing the probability that individual sea otters would make state transitions from available to unavailable (or vice versa; i.e. so subsequent images were more likely to be independent).
+Images where a raft of sea otters was in the centre of the image were preferred to help ensure closure assumptions were reasonably met.
+The best image for each group of sea otters and sampling occasion was selected and imported into Count Clusters (Dynamic Ventures, Incorporated, Cupertino, CA, USA), a custom software program that can be used for counting objects in digital images.
 An experienced observer marked each sea otter in the image.
 The total number of individuals per image as well as attribute data from each digital image including date, time, latitude, longitude, and altitude were exported to a file for analysis.
-All analyses were conducted in R version 3.2.3 (R Core Team 2013).
+All analyses were conducted in R version 3.2.3 (R Core Team, 2013).